germancin/Django-Portfolio/README.md

 Well in a local environment sqlite works just fine but if we want to take this to production then we better use a more robust DB to handle a vast amount of work.

+Go to https://postgresapp.com/ for MAC and Download the app

+open it and initiate

+then select the postgres DB and it will open a terminal

+type: ``\password postgres``

+enter your password

+the create a database and for this project we will create ``portfoliodb``

+type: ``CREATE DATABASE portfoliodb;``

+And this is it we won't need to come back to this app